 (d) Traceability

-Inner steel cylinder marks in accordance with 6.2.3.9 shall be repeated on the over-moulding.
+Inner steel cylinder marks in accordance with 6.2.3.9 of ADR shall be repeated on the over-moulding.
 In addition, each over-moulded cylinder shall be fitted with an individual resilient electronic identification device.
 The detailed characteristics of the over-moulded cylinders shall be recorded by the owner in a central database.
 The database shall be used to:

 - Identify the specific sub-group;